 - mixing monitoring and evaluation components: ensuring that monitoring functions do not get over-shadowed by evaluation objectives; - building on existing data sources: helps to reduce cost, makes a system more sustainable, requires less active management and avoids duplication of work.
 Such sources can be classified as internal (generated and managed by the programme) and external (managed by external actors require coordination).
-For example: - Internal: Programme MISs and integrated systems for information management in the social protection sector can be programmed to offer a vast array of standard M&E reports (see # MODULE MIS); - External: Official Statistics data could offer great insights by simply adding one question on receipt of benefits to existing surveys (e.g. household budget survey); - ensuring triangulation of several types of data sources, both internal and external to the programme.
+For example: - Internal: Programme MISs and integrated systems for information management in the social protection sector can be programmed to offer a vast array of standard M&E reports (see MODULE MIS); - External: Official Statistics data could offer great insights by simply adding one question on receipt of benefits to existing surveys (e.g. household budget survey); - ensuring triangulation of several types of data sources, both internal and external to the programme.
 This can enhance analysis potential (see boxes below in this section for an example); - While data from programme MISs provide substantial information, they do not necessarily help to understand how and why a programme is delivering and meeting beneficiaries' needs (or isn't).
 Qualitative research and approaches to participatory monitoring, triangulated with other sources, can help to address these fundamental issues; - minimising the burden of data collection and analysis: ensuring the data for the system is primarily designed to be generated as an integral part of normal administration rather than as an additional task; - Ideally an M&E system will feed to the largest possible extent from data that is generated in any event as part of normal operational procedures, so to minimize data collection efforts that are specific to M&E processes.
 For example, data are entered from the PMT questionnaire into the MIS for the purposes of beneficiary selection and can be used for M&E without any additional effort; - This also implies automating reporting functions where possible (for example within a program MIS).
-Other than the strengths and weaknesses discussed above, a country wishing to set up an M&E framework should also consider each data-source's: main uses and focus (which areas and indicators within the framework it would address); accessibility (how easy is it to use in practice, especially in the short and medium term); recommended frequency (frequency with which data from that source should be collected and analysed); sample size and; potential cost.